ada-url/ada/README.md

 The Ada library is used by important systems besides Node.js such as Redpanda, Kong, Telegram and Cloudflare Workers.

 [![the ada library](http://img.youtube.com/vi/tQ-6OWRDsZg/0.jpg)](https://www.youtube.com/watch?v=tQ-6OWRDsZg)<br />

+### Requirements

+The project is otherwise self-contained and it has no dependency.
+A recent C++ compiler supporting C++20.
+We test GCC 12 or better, LLVM 14 or better and Microsoft Visual Studio 2022.

 ## Installation